SteveJonk/csmentor/README.md

-# Zinq Redesign
+# CS Mentor

-A redesign for the website of Zinq.
-It's a gsap powered website.
+A mentor finder for Customer Success Snack